The future of authentication is continuous, contextual, and variable, and is based around the human rather than a device.

 Challenges will vary in strength based on how long it’s been since you’ve authenticated, and/or what type of action you are trying to perform

-Authentication strength options
+Authentication signal options

-Options for authentication will include things like:
+Inputs into authentication will include things like:

 - Taking a snapshot of browser identification markers, and submitting silently on the wire (like marketers use to track users).
 If the fingerprint changes, prompt a higher tier auth event.